mihxil/ansible-nexus/README.md

     dest=/opt/{{file}}
 ```

-Here the action is executed locally, because the remote host may not have access to the nexus server.
+Here the action is executed locally, because the remote host may not have access to the storage server.